 When Sherryl Milnes first started planning meetings and events for her department at the California Highway Patrol 12 years ago, she wasn’t aware of the repercussions she would face when she overestimated her room block.

 “After the event, I received a surprise invoice with an unexpected dollar amount,” Milnes remembers.
 She immediately called the hotel salesperson, who then explained the attrition fees.

 “I wish the salesperson was up front and clear about the fees before the contract was signed.
-I then had the burden of figuring out how to explain the situation to my boss and where to pull these extra funds from.”
+I then had the burden of figuring out how to explain the situation to my boss and from where to pull these extra funds.”

 Shari Martinez, event manager for FileMaker, Inc, an Apple subsidary, calls this the “part she likes the least about the business.”

 “I don’t need the fluff,” Martinez said.
 “Get to the point.
 It won’t make me uncomfortable.
 Don’t tell me 600 people can fit in the ballroom, when capacity is actually 550.

 It’s okay if your answer is no. I rather know the truth.”

 She still remembers the property that once withheld a vital piece of information after she booked an event: Her space and dates were already contracted to another group.